 The Angel of Darkness also features this in Boaz's case.

-Boobs of Steel: Croft's signature trait, especially in the early games.
+Boobs of Steel: Lara's signature trait, especially in the early games.
 More recent titles have made her more realistic, but she's still very well endowed.

 Bond One-Liner: Started in TR3, subverted in Underworld when a Mook knocks Lara out before she can finish delivering her quip.